-Figure EU.1-37, which depicts upstream jitter by hour of day and technology, shows behaviour of jitter across all access technologies does not differ significantly from the last testing period.
-Upstream jitter for FTTx and xDSL remains mostly consistent apart from a small increase throughout the day, becoming slightly sharper during the peak period.
-Cable services exhibit a much higher and larger increase in jitter, although it has become slightly more stable since March 2012.
+Figure EU.1-37, which depicts upstream jitter by hour of day and technology, shows that the behaviour of jitter across all access technologies does not differ significantly from the previous measurement period.
+Upstream jitter for FTTx and xDSL remains mostly consistent, slightly increasing throughout the day and increasing more sharply during the peak period.
+This is more evident in xDSL technology.
+Cable services exhibit a much more severe increase in jitter.